 At the hotel

-Scenic 17-acre estate; fire pit; free WiFi throughout.
+Scenic 17-hectare estate; fire pit; gym and fitness classes; free WiFi throughout.
 In rooms: TV, desk, minibar, bathrobes.

 Our favourite rooms

 We wish we were still bedding down in one of the Cabanas, which are set apart from the lobby and main building, offering plenty of privacy.
 Comporta-inspired architecture and minimalist Scandinavian styling adds up to a ridiculously romantic effect; referencing their forest roots, the cabanas come with cork walls, exposed wooden beams, pine stools and straw lampshades.
 To quote Bjork, it’s all so quiet: all you can hear outside is birdsong (unless one of you dive-bombs into your private pool, that is).
 Each cabana also has an indoor/outdoor fireplace and a cosy outside seating area, equipped with wooden tables, chairs and a handy stash of blankets.
 If you’d prefer to stay in the main building, the Owner’s Suite is as good as it sounds, thanks in part to two terraces, one of which has a hot tub.

 Sublime Comporta’s ravishing, adults-only pool is set in the green-and-gold grounds, next to a fire pit that hints at sociable evenings.
 There’s also a small pool by the restaurant, for little Smiths to splash around in.